Family and domestic violence support

 This widespread health and social problem cuts across all cultural groups, ages, genders and sexual diversity groups, and socioeconomic levels.

-It is defined as ‘violent, threatening or other behaviour by a person towards a family member of the person, or any behaviour by the person that coerces or controls the family member or causes the family member to be fearful’ (adapted from the Restraining Orders Act 1997 and Family Court Act 1997).
+It is legally defined as “violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family, or causes the family member to be fearful” (Family Court Act 1997).

 Family and domestic violence includes, but is not limited to: